-Vulnerability scanner data correlation helps security teams turn scattered vulnerability findings into a clear picture of what actually needs attention.
-Instead of sorting through duplicate alerts from infrastructure, cloud, application, and endpoint scanners, organizations can connect related findings, add context, and focus on the vulnerabilities that create the most risk.
+Vulnerability scanner data correlation helps security teams prioritize remediation by connecting related findings across multiple scanning tools.
+Instead of reviewing duplicate alerts from infrastructure, cloud, application, and endpoint scanners, teams can combine results, add business context, and focus on vulnerabilities that present the greatest risk.

 Vulnerability Correlation in Brief